joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-07-16-fiddler-hill.md

 ---
 layout: post
 published: true
-title: Can You Power Up The Hill?
+title: Can you power up the hill?
 permalink: /2026-07-16-hhh/
 date: 2026/07/16
 subtitle: Two champion cyclists, each optimized for a different facet of their sport, will tie if you can stretch the hill just so.